The Kor Cycle

 Theme: Family, legacy, rediscovery.

-1. The Queen of Nyra
+1. Scene Outline: The Queen of Nyra

 • Vear learns how King Marek led the final stand against the Authority remnants, rallying Edson’s defenders and driving the occupiers from their strongholds.
 In the struggle, King Marek fell—honored as a ruler who stood to the last—and with the throne left vacant, Alara was crowned queen, uniting her people under her rule.